dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 console.log(c.next("B"));
 console.log(c.next("C"));
 </javascript>

+#### Stackless yield

 Unlike Lua coroutines which are stackful, JavaScript coroutines implementation is stackless (this also applies to most other languages using yield/async/await coroutines implementation).
-In particular, this means that we cannot yield from sub-function, even if it's an anonymous function.
+In particular, this means that we cannot `yield` from sub-function, even if it's an anonymous function.
 In the example below, we create generator which yields a dog and then calls `forEach` on an array which takes an anonymous function `it => { ... }`.
 Because JavaScript generators are stackless and anonymous function cannot be marked as generator, we cannot `yield` from inside it.
 So the code below just crashes.

 <javascript>
 function* createGenerator() {